gwastro/gw150914-fig4b/README.md

 ## Data Products

-The material in this repository accompanies the paper [link](link).

 The main script for reproducing the LIGO/Virgo PyCBC GW150914 analysis is [generate_workflow.sh](https://github.com/duncan-brown/gw150914-fig4b/blob/master/generate_workflow.sh).
 This script performs the following actions:

  1. Install a version of PyCBC that contains the tools needed to obtain data from the Gravitational Wave Open Science Center (GWOSC).